 The investment will quickly deliver benefits to passengers across the country.
 Discussions with train companies about the introduction of mobile phone smart cards are at an advanced stage, with deals soon to be reached with 3 operators.
 This will mean that both mobile phone smart cards and mobile barcode tickets will soon be accepted by every operator in England and Wales and be interoperable across different franchises.

 In addition, pay-as-you-go travel is being rolled-out extensively across the rail network, including with the introduction of KeyGo – a contactless travel card – by Govia Thameslink Railway.
-The KeyGo system allows passengers to use their card to tap in and tap out across virtually the entire Thameslink, Southern and Great Northern networks, from Cambridge to Brighton, and automatically be charged the most appropriate fare for their journey.
+The KeyGo system will allow passengers to use their card to tap in and tap out across virtually the entire Thameslink, Southern and Great Northern networks and automatically be charged the most appropriate fare for their journey.
 Other train operators are soon to follow, with tests happening shortly on South Western Railway, c2c and Greater Anglia.